sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 * If `options.alpha` is set, and isn't either null or a number between 0 and 1 (inclusive and fuzzy), throw an error.

-* If `options.lightness` is set, and isn't either null or a number between 0 and the maximum channel value for the space (inclusive and fuzzy), throw an error.

 * Let `color` be the result of [`this.toSpace(space)`].

 * Let `changedValue` be a function that takes a string argument for `channel`